 Climate Action Areas

-In sectors across B.C., decisive action is being taken to address climate change.
+In sectors across British Columbia, decisive action is being taken to address climate change.

 B.C. remains committed to reducing emissions to 80% below 2007 levels by 2050, and recognizes more work needs to be done.
 Across the province, we’re taking cross-sector action, including carbon pricing, adaptation planning and international collaboration.
 In addition, we’re taking sector-specific action to reduce emissions and build a more resilient, low-carbon economy for B.C.

 The information below is a brief summary of sector-specific climate action taken to date.